BaDoingleZoinks/Archiver/README.md

  ### Wayback Page Archiver

 The second feature to be developed.
 Intended for archiving Wikipedia references.
+Admittedly the least polished functionality, currently.

 Known issue: sometimes the tool says something that was archived, isn't.